 Even still, regardless of dollars and cents, the Chris Reeve Large Inkosi is a wonderful knife that makes for a fantastic EDC at any price.
 It is amazing that Chris and team continue to strive for perfection, and keep tweaking designs and production efforts to make better product.
 “Everything old is new again” and using the Chris Reeve Inkosi as our EDC made us realize with a smile that we have a new Chris Reeve knife worthy of the name “Chief”.
 The Sebenza 25 is no more, long live the large Inkosi.

-The Good: Outstanding quality and performance, iconic design, US made and built to last
+- Outstanding quality and performance, iconic design, US made and built to last

-The Bad: Thumb studded double lugs can feel awkward at first, somewhat pricey
+- Thumb studded double lugs can feel awkward at first, somewhat pricey